vicchimenti/law-newsroom/README.md

 - [x] Remove contentItem class from organizers
 - [x] Build Banner
 - [x] Fix internal link bug on major and minor feeds
-- [] Adjust mobile nav to and account foir archives
+- [] Adjust mobile nav to and account for archives
 - [] Add aria-label or title field to fulltext link
 - [] Trim whitespace from announcement feed
 - [] Create Generic Grid Organizer for Archives
-- [] Grdifeed title link
+- [x] Grdifeed title link
+- [] fulltext to article title
+- [] image wraper to fig on grid